cdapio/cdap/cdap-docs/admin-manual/source/security/perimeter-security.rst

 Client Authentication then needs to be configured, as described below under :ref:`Configuring Authentication Mechanisms <installation-configuring-authentication-mechanisms>`.
-With CDAP Local Sandbox, the simplest is :ref:`Basic Authentication <installation-basic-authentication>`.
+With CDAP Sandbox, the simplest is :ref:`Basic Authentication <installation-basic-authentication>`.

 Enabling Perimeter Security (Distributed CDAP)